ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 sequences might have resulted from a metagenomics experiment, and your challenge is to classify them into ICTV-approved taxa.
-We ask that your pipeline returns a tab-separated values (.tsv) file where each rows includes the contig header (CVTC_number) and 31 the columns listed below.
+We ask that your pipeline returns a tab-separated values (.tsv) file where each rows includes the contig header (TaxoChallenge_number) and 31 the columns listed below.
 Fields can be left empty if no annotation is available at a certain rank.
 If your tool provides a score for a given prediction it may be added, but the score fields may also be left